-Only the first 20 cookies of the dataset are selected to be featured in the modeling, the others will be used for the prediction.
+Select the first 20 cookies of the dataset, the others will be used for the prediction.

-As the name of each variable is displayed at the top of the table, we must check the Variable labels checkbox.
+As the name of each variable is displayed at the top of the table, check the Variable labels checkbox.

-In the Options tab, we use Cross-validation to find the optimal Alpha and Lambda parameters.
-We choose to form 5 folds for the cross-validation and to test 100 values of each parameter.
+In the Options tab, use Cross-validation to find the optimal Alpha and Lambda parameters.
+Choose to form 5 folds for the cross-validation and to test 100 values of each parameter.